Dark data: Future

 It is generally considered that as more advanced computing systems for analysis of data are built, the higher the value of dark data will be.
 It has been noted that "data and analytics will be the foundation of the modern industrial revolution".
 Of course, this includes data that is currently considered "dark data" since there are not enough resources to process it.
 All this data that is being collected can be used in the future to bring maximum productivity and an ability for organisations to meet consumers' demand.
-Technology advancements are helping to leverage this dark data affordably, thanks to young and innovative companies such as Datumize, Veritas or Lucidworks.
+Technology advancements are helping to leverage this dark data affordably.
 Furthermore, many organisations do not realise the value of dark data right now, for example in healthcare and education organisations deal with large amounts of data that could create a significant "potential to service students and patients in the manner in which the consumer and financial services pursue their target population".